StarRocks/starrocks/docs/en/sql-reference/sql-functions/bitmap-functions/bitmap_to_binary.md

 ## Description

-Converts a bitmap to a binary string.
+Converts Bitmap values to a Binary string.

-bitmap_to_binary is mainly used for bitmap export, and the compression effect is better than bitmap_to_base64.
+bitmap_to_binary is mainly used for exporting Bitmap data.
+The compression effect is better than [bitmap_to_base64](./bitmap_to_base64).

-If you plan to export directly to a binary file such as parqeut, it is recommended to use this function.
+If you plan to export data directly to a binary file such as Parquet, this function is recommended.

 This function is supported from v3.0.